/

 VodafoneThree

-Three UK is now part of VodafoneThree after the Vodafone UK and Three UK merger completed on 31 May 2025.
-VodafoneThree is 51% owned by Vodafone and 49% by CK Hutchison.
-Three still exists as a consumer brand, but it now sits inside that wider joint venture.
+Three UK is part of VodafoneThree after the Vodafone UK and Three UK merger completed on 31 May 2025.
+At the time of this June 2026 update, VodafoneThree is still described as 51% owned by Vodafone and 49% by CK Hutchison, although Vodafone has announced an agreement to buy CK Hutchison’s remaining 49% stake, subject to approvals.
+For customers, the key point is that Three Home Broadband is still sold under the Three brand while the wider network integration continues.

 FAQs